 We do not currently have any products approved for sale and, to date, we have not recognized any revenues from sales of MitoGel, VesiGel or Vesimune.
 During the year ended December 31, 2016, we recognized revenues of \$17.5 million from a payment received under the Allergan Agreement.
-We did not recognize any revenues under the Allergan Agreement for the six months ended June 30, 2017.
-However, we expect to receive additional revenues of \$7.5 million under the Allergan Agreement in the third quarter of 2017 pursuant to a previously achieved milestone.
+We received additional revenues of \$7.5 million under the Allergan Agreement in August 2017 upon the achievement of a milestone.
+The remaining revenues are related to sales of RTGel to Allergan, per the Allergan Agreement.
 In the future, we may generate revenue from a combination of product sales, reimbursements, up-front payments, milestone payments and royalties in connection with the Allergan Agreement and future collaborations.
 If we fail to achieve clinical success and/or to obtain regulatory approval of any of our product candidates in a timely manner, our ability to generate future revenue will be impaired.